syntax-tree/hast-util-menu-state/readme.md

 ## API

-This package exports the following identifiers: `menuState`.
+This package exports the identifier `menuState`.
 There is no default export.

 ### `menuState(nodes)`